An Introduction and 10-Part Series

 The concept of luxury makes that experience the best it can be - suited to not just the experience itself, but you as a human who has needs, emotions, and passions.
 Luxury is about the freedom to choose.
 A product that embodies pure luxury helps you to be your best self, whatever that is.

 My goal is to help you see the truth - the way things are when buying a trailer.
 A lack of understanding is one of the worst things you can have when purchasing a travel trailer, expecting something that simply isn't true or may not ever happen.
 You just can't hide the truth - it doesn't need justification or explanation.
 The truth just is.
-Once you have that awareness and have the knowledge to see the difference between the truth and lies, you are empowered to make the best choice that suits you.
+Once you have that awareness and have the knowledge to see the difference between the truth and misinformation, you are empowered to make the best choice that suits you.

 You are presented with what seems like a myriad of makes, models, options, and price points.
 What the heck are you even looking for in the first place?
 You already decided to buy a trailer but have no idea where to start.
 I'd like to present just a few of the questions that you'll likely need to answer before making that decision on the best trailers for you.
-I aim to provide the necessary information to you to see the truth and make the best, informed choice possible.
+I aim to provide the necessary information for you to see the truth and make the best, informed choice possible.

 Are you planning to live in a trailer full time, part-time, or just for short trips?
 These are very different needs and have unique requirements.
 The first step is to understand how you plan on using the living space.
 Selecting a high end trailer that suits your exact needs is extremely important.
 The term "RV," or recreational vehicle, is what defines most trailers.
 These are units designed to accommodate trips that last a short time, a weekend, or at most a couple of weeks.
 RV's are simply not designed for full-time use.
 When this happens, it always results in one thing - compromise.
 The amount of compromise depends on what you are willing to tolerate.
 And just how close does that trailer come to meeting your needs?

-Most trailers produced are only designed to only travel on paved surfaces.
+Most trailers produced are only designed to travel on paved surfaces.
 If this number were 90% or more, I wouldn't be surprised.
 Having read through many manufacturer warranty manuals, I was surprised to discover limitations that strictly prohibit use on any non-paved or off-road surface.
 If you take the trailer off-road, your warranty is void.
 Bummer.
 That's a detail worth considering!

 If part of your dream is to explore those remote locations, chances are you will encounter a dirt road en route to your destination.
 Owning a trailer prohibited from off-road use is highly limiting.
 When it comes to luxury trailers, being able to travel off-road isn't just a nice thing to have – going off-road is a necessity.

 The most beautiful places I've traveled to in the past several years have required off-road travel.
 Without a capable travel trailer, I simply couldn't have had those delightful experiences.
 I've encountered all types of road conditions and obstacles to overcome.
 Knowing how a trailer will perform off-road can make or break a trip.
 The extreme movement and undulations encountered off-road cause quite a lot of stress to a trailer.
 Off-road use requires a rigid chassis and frame, purpose-built to withstand these forces.
 The interior floor plan and design will determine if your gear is safely stowed or broken and on the floor when you arrive.
 I've experienced doors opening, drawers falling out, even entire banks of cabinets coming off the walls.
-A high end trailer must have the proper running gear – axles, wheels, and tires – that not only withstand the uneven terrain but embrace these conditions.
+A high-end trailer must have the proper running gear – axles, wheels, and tires – that not only withstand the uneven terrain but embrace these conditions.
 The trailer brakes must be strong and capable of steep descents.
-Ground clearance and departure angle must be high enough to traverse over rocks and debris in the road without damage to the underbelly.
+Ground clearance and departure angle must be high enough to traverse over rocks and debris without damage to the underbelly.
 All these considerations and more are part of the design of the trailer itself.
 Luxury travel trailers must be off-road capable.

 A travel trailer is a wonderfully adaptable housing solution.
 You can travel to remote locations, wholly self-contained and disconnected from the grid for weeks, if not months at a time.
 When you arrive, you can disconnect the tow vehicle and have complete freedom to explore the heart and soul of your destination.
 Compared to a motorhome or motor-coach, I find trucks far-superior in terms of reliability and quality of experience.